Provider CRD

 Provider × platform combinations:

-Setting spec.platform on any other provider type (e.g., vllm, ollama, mock) is rejected at admission.
-Setting spec.platform without spec.auth (or vice versa) is also rejected.
+Setting spec.platform on any other provider type (e.g., vllm, ollama, mock) is also rejected at admission.
+Setting spec.platform without spec.auth (or vice versa) is likewise rejected.

 The authentication method is determined by the platform (see auth below):